lzim/teampsd/resources/bookdown/style_guide_document_checklist.md

 - [ ] **Document has a H1 header title**
 - If not add a H1 header title - use the markdown code .#. to create a suitable title or use text in document for guidance use case [example](https://github.com/lzim/teampsd/edit/master/resources/training_guides/github/repositories.md).
 - [ ] **Document has a H2 section headers**
-- If not add the markdown code .##. before section headings
+- If not add the markdown code .##. before section headings.
 - [ ] **Document has a H3 subsection headers**
-- If not add the markdown code .###. before subection headings
+- If not add the markdown code .###. before subection headings.
 - [ ] **Document has a H4 headers for list or instructions**
-- If not add the markdown code .####. before list or instructions headings
+- If not add the markdown code .####. before list or instructions headings.
 - [ ] **Document has consistent use of bullets / numbering within sections**
-- Edit numbering or bulleting for consistency
+- Edit numbering or bulleting for consistency.
 - [ ] **Document has been spell checked**
 - Edit any spelling or grammatical errors if needed.
 - [ ] **Commit changes to document**
+- Green button "Committ Changes" at the bottom of the document.
 - [ ] **Make a pull request**

 ## Making a Pull Requests
 - [ ] **Make new pull request**